 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
-This and display ads allows me to keep the site up to date and give back.
-Thanks for reading!
+See my disclaimer for more information.
+This and display ads allow me to keep the site up to date and give back.

-Fuentes Georginas hot springs
+people bathing in the Fuentes Georginas hot springs

 I had no idea about Fuentes Georginas before my trip to Guatemala.
 But, while spending time in beautiful Lake Atitlan, I met two guys who mentioned that they were heading to a town nearby to check out some natural hot springs.
-Like any good backpacker, they invited me along and before I knew it we were on our way to find the Fuentes Georginas Hot Springs in Guatemala!

-The Fuentes Georginas Hot Springs are located in Zunil, Guatemala, about 9km from the city of Quetzaltenango.
+The hot springs are located in Zunil, Guatemala, about 9km from the city of Quetzaltenango.
 I know, I had no idea how to pronounce it either.
-The locals shorten it to Xela, pronounced ‘Shell-ah’, which is how I will refer to it in this post to save everyones sanity.
+The locals shorten it to Xela, pronounced ‘Shell-ah.’

 Xela, the second largest city in Guatemala

-Xela is the second largest city in the country next to Guatemala city.
+Xela is the second largest city in the country, next to Guatemala City.
 The city is set against a backdrop of volcanoes, which seems to be a theme in this country – not complaining!

-What’s refreshing about Xela it that’s much less touristic than the popular backpacking towns of Antigua and Lake Atitlan.
 There’s nothing wrong with these places, but it was nice to get a better representative of day-to-day life in Guatemala.
 Xela is an authentic working city where locals aren’t just there to sell you tours.

 That being said, there is enough to keep a tourist busy in Xela.
 The city has many Spanish schools offering competitive one-on-one tuition rates.
 It’s also a cheap place to live in terms of food and accommodation.
 If you’re on a budget but want to learn Spanish, Xela may be the place for you.

-Where to stay in Xela
+Where to stay in Quetzaltenango

 The best area to stay in Xela is Parque Central.
 Xela is an important city in the history of Guatemala, with beautiful churches to see in the Parque Central area.
 There is also a great food market next to the main square.
 The food is super cheap and some of the tastiest I had in Guatemala.
 You just can’t go from with 3 tacos for 10 Quetzales ($1)!